PolyhedralDev/Paralithic/README.md

 * Combining constants in nested commutative binary operations.

-By directly generating bytecode to be executed by the JVM, and with the above optimizations, Paralithic expressions are able to achieve about the same speed as hard-coded ones.
+By directly generating bytecode to be executed by the JVM, and with the above optimizations, Paralithic expressions are often able to achieve greater performance than hard-coded ones.

-Paralithic uses [Seismic](https://github.com/PolyhedralDev/Seismic) as it's backing math library, which provides many of the math functions built into Paralithic, and provides more optimized versions for many functions built into Java's Math class.
+Paralithic uses [Seismic](https://github.com/PolyhedralDev/Seismic) as its backing math library, which provides many of the math functions built into Paralithic, and provides more optimized versions for many functions built into Java's Math class.